A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Evolution of Isolated Phenomena

 Indeed, in the case of simple units, to be ``physically equivalent'' refers essentially to dilation effects on internal time, since all other internal state variables are unchanging; internal time dilation is the same for the two indistinguishable experiences with respect to time in an external frame of reference.
 Note that a surrounding is always implied when dealing with labelled experiences, in that we still need an external frame of reference to be able to quantify time dilation\footnote{An external frame of reference can be defined with respect to the position and state of motion of the unit itself at the time of matching of experiences, as we explain in Section 3.2.}.
 The implicit role of an external frame of reference makes sure that only non-inertial frames with the same acceleration as the one induced on the unit by the potential field will be properly defined and physically equivalent, despite the fact that all non-inertial frames of reference are indistinguishable for a simple unit.

-\begin{remark} Isolated equivalence does not contradict the fact that static reference frames in scalar potential fields are not in general equivalent to uniformly accelerated frames.
+\begin{remark} Isolated equivalence does not contradict the fact that static reference frames in a general potential field are not in general equivalent to uniformly accelerated frames.
 Such equivalence is only valid for a simple isolated unit of experience.
 The motion of continuously interacting units in an electromagnetic field will depend as expected on relativistic effects on the mass\footnote{Similarly, the Abraham-Lorentz-Dirac force (due to the interaction of the charged unit with its own electromagnetic field and to the corresponding radiating field) does not break the equivalence in the isolated perspective since it cannot affect the internal state variables of a simple unit.
 Such self-force can be interpreted in the experience of the unit as an effect of a varying potential field.}.
 In particular, radiation may affect the unit by making it no longer isolated, as we argue in Section 5.
 Lorentz invariance of electromagnetic laws is preserved in this case, consistently with the standard equivalence principle and its experimental validations \cite{centennial}. \end{remark}

 Unlike the standard equivalence principle of general relativity, isolated equivalence is a conditional principle that depends on the inability of the unit to distinguish experiences.
-The dependence of isolated equivalence on the type of internal state variables of the unit sets our contribution apart from other generalizations of the equivalence principle to generic potential fields such as the one developed in \cite{friedman}.
+The dependence of isolated equivalence on the type of internal state variables of the unit, and especially on the unit being isolated, sets our contribution apart from other generalizations of the equivalence principle to general fields such as the one developed in \cite{friedman}.
 We will show in Section 4 that this dependence is also the key for the application of isolated equivalence to quantum mechanics.